Non-comoving Cold Dark Matter in a $\Lambda$CDM background

 The range of validity of the models ({\it i.e.} of the dust description for CDM) is examined in section \ref{sec:strucform} providing a numerical example of galactic cluster structures starting to virialize at the expected redshifts.
-Finally, we provide two appendices: Appendix A discusses the consistency of assuming peculiar velocities defined up to first order in $v/c$ and in Appendix \ref{sec:FLRW} how the FLRW limit for Szekeres--II models can also arise without the smooth matchings with FLRW regions that we have considered.
+Finally, we provide four appendices: Appendix \ref{sec:Impf} presents the general energy-momentum tensor associated with peculiar velocities between two general fluid congruences with distinct 4-velocities.
+Appendix \ref{sec:compatibility} discusses the consistency conditions involved in assuming peculiar velocities up to first order in $v/c$.
+Appendix \ref{sec:junctions} provides a summary of junction conditions between the Szekeres-II regions and the $\Lambda$CDM background (which were derived in \cite{Matching}).
+Appendix \ref{sec:FLRW} presents the $\Lambda$CDM limit in the parameter space without performing a smooth matching.